NaorGuetta/NNFromScratch/README.md

 # NNFromScratch
-NeuralNetworkFromScratch is an educational project demonstrating the creation of a neural network using Python.
-This repository contains a detailed Google Colab notebook that outlines the step-by-step process of building the neural network, accompanied by thorough explanations and a written assignment in PDF .
+This project demonstrates how to build a neural network from scratch using Python and NumPy.
+It includes implementations for both standard fully connected layers and ResNet layers, showcasing essential concepts like forward passes, backpropagation, and gradient checking.

 ## Features